AHendley84/Formula-1-Card-Battles/README.md

 ---
 ## Credits & Acknowledgments
 ---
+- Massive thank you to [astral-g](https://github.com/astral-g) for his [Top Trumps Game](https://github.com/astral-g/Top-Trumps-Game) which allowed me to base and modify my own game on.
 - Driver and Team Logo images courtsey of skysports.com.
 - Driver stats and information courtsey of Formula1.com.
 - Image used in 404.html courtesy of [CNN.com](https://edition.cnn.com/2018/08/30/motorsport/formula-one-crashes-defined-sport-halo-spt-intl/index.html).